Nico Hoerner Preview, Player Props: Cubs vs. Giants

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .738, fueled by an OBP of .343 and a team-best slugging percentage of .395 this season.
+- Hoerner leads Chicago with a slugging percentage of .392, fueled by 38 extra-base hits.

-- Among the qualified batters in MLB action, his batting average ranks 20th, his on-base percentage ranks 40th, and he is 111th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 22nd in batting average, 45th in on-base percentage, and 116th in slugging.

-- Hoerner has picked up a hit in 73.2% of his 127 games this year, with at least two hits in 33.9% of them.
+- Hoerner has picked up a hit in 72.7% of his 128 games this year, with at least two hits in 33.6% of those games.

-- He has gone deep in 7.1% of his games this season, and 1.5% of his trips to the dish.
+- Looking at the 128 games he has played this year, he's hit a home run in nine of them (7.0%), and in 1.5% of his trips to the dish.

-- Hoerner has had at least one RBI in 29.9% of his games this year (38 of 127), with more than one RBI 16 times (12.6%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 38 games this season (29.7%), Hoerner has picked up an RBI, and in 16 of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.